amedama41/docxbuilder/docs/source/third_party_extensions.rst

 Cooperation with third party extensions
 =======================================

-Docxbuilder supports third party extensions which generate well-formed `docutils document tree <docutils_dtd>`_
+Docxbuilder supports third party extensions which generate well-formed `docutils document tree`_

 However, there are some extensions to generate the tree with their original docutils nodes.
 Because Docxbuilder does not support the nodes, the all nodes are ignored when building the document.